Piura, Peru Guide

 Day Trips

-Approximately 1.5 - 2 hours by bus or car.
-Just a short hop from Piura, Catacaos is a vibrant town renowned for its artisan crafts and delicious regional cuisine.
-It's a fantastic place to immerse yourself in local culture, browse colorful markets overflowing with textiles, pottery, and straw hats, and savor traditional Peruvian dishes like *seco de chavelo* (plantain stew) or *cabrito a la norteña* (goat stew).
-Don't miss the central plaza and the bustling atmosphere of the local markets.
+Approximately 1.5 - 2 hours by bus from Piura Catacaos is a town renowned for its artisan crafts and delicious Piuran cuisine.
+It's a great place to experience local culture, browse traditional handicrafts like straw hats and pottery, and sample regional dishes such as seco de chavelo (dried beef stew) and cebiche.
+The town's central plaza is a hub of activity, especially on market days.

-Approximately 1.5 - 2 hours by bus or car.
-Sechura Desert
+Approximately 1.5 hours by bus or car from Piura Sechura Desert

 Travel Time